All Episodes

 How come so few people within the Justice Department see that?

-Now remember, Uranium One was unique.
+Now, remember, Uranium One was unique.

 Happens to be that the FBI director at the time was Robert Mueller.

-We knew why Putin's thugs were here because they wanted a foothold in the uranium industry and uh in our country.
+We knew why Putin's thugs were here because they wanted a foothold in the uranium industry and in our country.

-And all of this, a very brave guy by the name of William Campbell was reporting all of it back to all these officials, and they did nothing because not only did that deal get done, which is really stupid considering that is the foundational material for nuclear weapons that Putin really got from us, but then all the people involved with Rossatom and all these other agencies.
+And all of this, a very brave guy by the name of William Campbell was reporting all of it back to all these officials, and they did nothing because not only did that deal get done, which is really stupid considering that is the foundational material for nuclear weapons that Putin really got from us, but then all the people involved with Rasatom and all these other agencies,

-Clinton's getting $500,000 for speeches in Russia and meeting with Putin, Bill Clinton, while his wife is the Secretary of State, and the Clinton Foundation coffers of being popped back with tens of millions of dollars in kickbacks.
+Clinton's getting $500,000 for speeches in Russia and meeting with Putin, Bill Clinton, while his wife is the Secretary of State, and the Clinton Foundation coffers are being popped back with tens of millions of dollars in kickbacks.

 Anyway, to the extent, you know, Barr also explicitly called for more investigations of the Clinton, saying, I don't think all this stuff about throwing Clinton in jail or jumping to the conclusion that she should be prosecuted is appropriate, but added, but I do think there are things that should be investigated that have not been investigated.